cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-scripts/simple-scripts.md

 ## Time locking

-In the Allegra and later eras, the simple multisig script language above is extended with two additional terms for expressing conditions on the time.
+In the Allegra and later eras, the **simple script** language above is extended with two additional terms for expressing conditions on the time.

 This extension can be used to make script addresses where it is not possible